yuanjia01/yuanjia01.github.io/_posts/2022-10-30-bayesian-ssd-bernoulli.md

 * How high a proportion do we want to succeed?
 Is 80% high enough?

 * How exact is the 70% requirement?
-If the threshold comes from product or business constraints, often it's not rigid.
-However, there are times
+If the threshold comes from product or business constraints, sometimes it's not rigid, especially if it's in the context of non-critical user products (for example, the difference between 70% and 75% recall for search over news articles may be a non-issue for clients, while the difference between 95% and 99% recall for identification of pedestrians is critical for autonomous vehicles).

 In practice, it makes sense to jitter the numbers to create a table of possible scenarios and make a decision on the sample size based on a combination of